andreimoldovan23/ToyInterpreter/README.md

-# Toy interpreter for a toy java like language, implemented in Java with an MVC architecture
+# Toy interpreter for a toy java-like language, implemented in Java with an MVC architecture

 # Interpreter classes:
 &nbsp;&nbsp;&nbsp; -types\